 Slide transmits MIDI CC 74 by default.

-You may change what MIDI CC message Slide transmits under the Global Settings of Drum Block Mode.
+You may change what MIDI CC message Slide transmits under the Global settings of BLOCKS Dashboard’s Drum Block app.

 You can assign Slide to the desired parameters on a Drum Rack or an Audio Effect by MIDI Mapping.
 In this example, Slide is being set to modulate the amount of ‘Drive’ control of ‘Saturator‘ Audio Effect on the Kick Drum: